umaritimus/mssql/README.md

 * Currently this module only works on Microsoft Windows platform.
 * It has been tested with `Microsoft SQL Server 2017` and `Microsoft SQL Server 2019`
+* Linked servers are only implemented for SQL Servers
+* FCI and AG high availability groups have not been fully implemented or tested.

 ## Upcoming features

 * Startup Parameters and Trace Flags
-* Linked Servers
-* Proxy Accounts
-* Agent Configuration
 * Hide sensitive data at `--debug --trace --verbose` (or not, since it may be useful for debugging)